You’ve reached your limit of free articles for this month.

 In 2001, then-President George W. Bush appointed Argyros U.S. Ambassador to Spain.
 Argyros also served on the Federal Home Loan Mortgage Corporation (FreddieMac) under President George H.W.
 Bush.

 A resident of Harbor Island in Newport Bay, CA, Argyros is a recognized business leader and philanthropist.
 He was the 1993 recipient of the Horatio Alger Award of Distinguished Americans, and a 2001 recipient of the Ellis Island Medal of Honor.
-Chapman’ University’s School of Business and Economics was renamed in his honor in 1999.
+In 1999 Chapman University’s School of Business and Economics was renamed honor of Argyros, who has been the longest-serving chairman of the university’s board of trustees.
+Argyros, a trustee of the Center for Strategic and International Studies, also serves as a Life Trustee for the California Institute of Technology, where he formerly served as Chairman of the Investment Committee.
+Ambassador and Mrs. Argyros initiated the first national college scholarship program exclusively for veterans who had served honorably in Operation Iraqi Freedom or Operation Enduring Freedom in Afghanistan.
+Military scholarships totaling 2,349 and valued at $11.74 million have been awarded to these veterans.

 Argyros developed a friendship with scientist/inventor Arnold Beckman in California in 1962.
 Soon afterward, he began a 22-year service as chairman of the board of the Arnold and Mabel Beckman Foundation, which awards research grants in chemistry and the life sciences.
 In 2013, the foundation developed the Beckman-Argyros Award in Vision Research.
 The annual award offers a $100,000 prize and a $400,000 research grant to an individual who has made a significant achievement in vision research.